Terraform Skeleton Part 4: Backend Role

 Before adding CloudFormation templates to our infra repository, I like to add a pre-commit hook that validates those templates.
 It’s easy to make syntax errors with CloudFormation; using a validation hook helps to shorten the feedback loop.
 I do the following:

-1. Store bootstrap CloudFormation templates under init/ in the infra repo
+- Store bootstrap CloudFormation templates under

-3. Use the cfn-python-lint pre-commit hook to validate the CloudFormation templates
+to differentiate CloudFormation templates from regular YAML files - Use the cfn-python-lint pre-commit hook to validate the CloudFormation templates

-Let’s add the hook to our .pre-commit-config.yaml:
+Let’s add the hook to our .pre-commit-config.yaml

 diff --git a/.pre-commit-config.yaml b/.pre-commit-config.yaml